rrDumpTruck/Obsidian.Vault/L - Opportunity.md

 	-Castellan - The well connected, well invested, and very influential of the Consortium's finest.
 Leaders of inner circles, national spies and dangerous assassins.
 	-Lieutenant - Capable of creating your own missions to send others on and/or yourself.
 Capable to enter the upper circle's clubs and galleries.
 	-Ensign - Capable of only taking work from a handler, entrance to the different clubhouses.
 	-Due to its ability to find curios and rare materials around the world they make quite a lot of money.
-In addition to their "Original activities"
+In addition to their "Original activities".
 ## Guild Square
 ### -The <span style="color:#00b050">Family</span>
 	A mob-like organization that deals primarily in deals in shipping and transit in between The Wall.
 Securing a deal with them can be done but you must become a trusted venture before they are willing to help your cause.